 WHAT IS THE ALEXANDER TECHNIQUE?

-The Alexander Technique is a conscious practice, a way of inhabiting and using the body, that improves how we move, breathe, support ourselves, and perform.
+The Alexander Technique is a conscious practice, a way of inhabiting, experiencing, and using the body that can improve how we move, breathe, and support ourselves.
 Neither a form of exercise nor relaxation therapy, the Technique is an educational method in which students learn to find an optimal balance between elastic tone and release within the body’s musculature.
 The Alexander Technique addresses the coordination of the whole body but pays particular attention to the harmonious integration of the head, neck, and back for more mobility, fuller breathing, and better postural support.
 Students of the Technique learn to redistribute muscular tone strategically within the body and employ more of the body’s deep spinal muscles to experience sound support from the ground without having to constantly effort themselves up.
 Over time, students learn to transform patterns of chronic muscular tension that have become unconscious and limiting, and at times even injurious.
 The Alexander Technique is a means of organizing the body that allows for a more calm yet enlivened sense of the whole self.

 BETTER HEALTH AND WELLNESS